ppreetii/Hostel-Leave-Android-App/README.md

 This application works in two parts:
 •	Part 1: This is for students, who can submit request(only one at a time) and check their leave status, whether accepted or not.
-•	Part 2: This is for the warden, who can reject or accept multiple requests at a time. ( for this, install  Upload App repository)
+•	Part 2: This is for the warden, who can reject or accept multiple requests at a time. ( for this, install  Warden App repository)